ibm-cloud-docs/vmwaresolutions/conref.md

 CONTENT:

-* If you are planning to use vSAN™ storage, you can order 4-51 servers.
+* If you are planning to use vSAN™ OSA storage, you can order 4-59 servers.
+* If you are planning to use vSAN ESA storage, you can order 3-59 servers.
 * If you are planning to use NFS storage, you can order 3-51 servers.
 * All servers that you order have the same configuration.
 {: #number-of-baremetal-servers-consol}

-* If you are planning to use vSAN™ storage, you can order 4-59 servers.
+* If you are planning to use vSAN™ OSA storage, you can order 4-59 servers.
+* If you are planning to use vSAN ESA storage, you can order 3-59 servers.
 * If you are planning to use NFS storage, you can order 2-59 servers.
 * All servers that you order have the same configuration.
 {: #number-of-baremetal-servers-wkld}